nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 `EditCommand` extends `Command` and implements the following operation:

-* `EditCommand#execute()` — edits the student with personal details if the details are valid, and returns a new `CommandResult` with a success message.
+* `EditCommand#execute()` — edits the student with new personal details if the details are valid, and returns a new `CommandResult` with a success message.

 `EditCommandParser` implements the `Parser` interface and implements the following operation:

-* `EditCommandParser#parse()`  —  parses the user's input and returns a `EditCommand` if the command format is valid
+* `EditCommandParser#parse()`  —  parses the user's input and returns a `EditCommand` if the command format is valid.

 Given below is an example usage scenario and how the edit mechanism behaves at each step.